klee-mens/LaserCAD/manual/how_to_build_a_white_cell.md

 ```
 <img src="images/how-to-white-cell/white-cell-one-pass.png" alt="Oopsie-NotFound" title="" />

-Ok, this is not really a mulitpass cell, but it explaines the principle of the
+Ok, this is not really a multi-pass cell, but it explains the principle of the
 geometry.
-To build the real one we will do a trick: We will integrate the helper
+To build the real one, we will do the trick: We will integrate the helper
 in a shifted composition without changing the position.
 The shifting is again
-just one seperation down.
-Also we have to adjust the normal of the Composition
+just one separation down.
+Also, we have to adjust the normal of the Composition
 and the aperture of the second sphere.
-Here we used the add_supcomposition_fixed() function.
+Here, we used the add_supcomposition_fixed() function.
 The result looks like this:
 ```python
 import numpy as np
 from LaserCAD.basic_optics import Curved_Mirror, Composition